 Build your list of leads

+If you want to improve your b2b lead generation, you need to know your target customer.
 When you know who your target customer is, you can start to build a list formed from companies and decision makers that could be interested in your product/solution.
-Ideally, you should own the person’s name, e-mail address, company name and phone number.
+Ideally, you should own the person’s name, e-mail address, company name, and phone number.

 Start the conversation